Russell has helped Coastal to an NCAA-high 85 victories since 2010

 Ashton Bennett becomes the fifth Chanticleer to receive an invitation to the prestigious event.

-Kyle Russell was promoted to his current position of assistant coach on Shaun Docking's staff prior to the 2010 season after serving as a student volunteer assistant in 2009.
+Kyle Russell was promoted to his current position of associate head coach on Shaun Docking's staff prior to the 2015 season.
+He spent the 2010-14 seasons as an assistant coach after serving as a student volunteer assistant in 2009.
+The 2016 season will mark Russell's seventh as a coach at Coastal Carolina.

 Russell's primary responsibilities on the staff include recruiting, scouting, game-day preparation, video analysis and the coordination of the Chanticleers' defensive unit.